Dustin Ingram: Early life and career

 After his time in theater, Ingram sought a career in film and television, saying that he asked himself the question, “What would it be like to strive for complete and ultimate truth in a performance rather than making sure the people in the back row of a 3,000 seat theater knew what you were feeling?”.
 At 15, he landed his first major role as Duane Oglivy in Unfabulous (2004-2007).

 In 2016, Ingram starred in a remake of Cabin Fever, a 2002 horror film directed, written, and produced by Eli Roth who also produced the remake.

-In 2019, Ingram was cast in Watchmen, a TV series based on the DC Comics limited series of the same name.
+In 2019, he was cast in Watchmen, a TV series based on the DC Comics limited series of the same name.

 Despite his current focus on television and film, Ingram continues to occasionally star in plays.
 In 2012, he portrayed the lead role of Jared in Annie Baker's Barrymore Award-winning Body Awareness.

 Ingram is also a musician, leading the "one-man band" Gypzïrafe.